acerolatz/Acerola/README.md

 # APK

 The APK is available in the project's 'Releases' tab here on GitHub.
 Feel free to verify the APK with online analysis tools such as https://www.androidfreeware.net/apk-check or https://sisik.eu/apk-tool.
 Alternatively, you can use an Android Emulator to safely test the app.

+# Usability

+The app's interface is entirely in English and is designed to be intuitive.
+If you're familiar with mobile apps, you'll find it easy to use.
+Screenshots are provided below to give you a preview.

 # Home